nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

     az ml env show -g <resourceGroupName> -n <clusterName>
     ```

-10. **Continue on with the lab while your ACS cluster provisions**.
+10. **Continue on with the lab while your ACS cluster provisions**

 ### Task 2: Install dependencies

-The tasks that follow depend on Python libraries like nltk and gensim.
+The tasks that follow depend on Python libraries, like nltk and gensim.
 The following steps ensure you have these installed in your environment.

-1. From the **File** menu of Workbench, select **Open Command Prompt**.
+1. From the **File** menu of Workbench, select **Open Command Prompt**

 2. Run the following command to install nltk:\
     ```